top of page

 I don’t add the names of these critical theories to the board until the end.
 It’s neat to surprise students by showing them that they already use and understand the lenses!

-After this activity, students read and annotate some background information on Reader Response, Formalist, and New Historicist theories.
-Throughout the year, we add Psychoanalytic Theory, Feminist Theory, Queer Theory, and Sociological Theory, and we begin new texts that lend themselves to those lenses.
+After this activity, students use this workbook to annotate some background information on Reader Response, Formalist, and New Historicist theories.
+Throughout the year, we add Psychoanalytic Theory, Feminist Theory, Queer Theory, Sociological Theory, and others, and we begin new texts that lend themselves to those lenses.

 Typically, we allow our students to practice using a new lens on a short text of some sort.
-For the first three theories, we use Theodore Roethke’s poem, “My Papa’s Waltz.”
+Our workbook uses the same poem throughout for every theory, which helps emphasize how much unique meaning each theory draws from a text.
+We also use Theodore Roethke’s poem, “My Papa’s Waltz” to practice our first three theories.
 When we introduce Psychoanalytic Theory, we start with a short animated film called "Spellbound," by Ying Wu and Lizzia Xu, and then we follow up with David Michael Kaplan’s short coming-of-age story, “Doe Season” (which is also perfect for Feminist Theory).
 Another rich collection of texts just waiting to be analyzed is Disney clips.
 We have our students choose and analyze their own to focus on messages about gender roles!

 Teaching these critical theories helps us add structure and rigor to our language arts classes.
 It’s fascinating to hear the insights students come up with when they are reading through one of these lenses!
 If you use literary criticism in your class, how do you introduce it?
 Do you have any other short story or poetry suggestions?
 We’d love to learn from you!